crritter/agentic-legal-case-analysis/README.md

 ***Christopher Ritter***

 ## Project Description
-This project presents a sophisticated agentic AI system designed for legal discovery applications.
+This project presents a sophisticated agentic AI system designed for legal research applications.
 Leveraging Casetext's internal API, OpenAI's LLM ecosystem, LangChain for agent coordination, and LangGraph for workflow orchestration, this system creates a multi-agent architecture to identify the presence or absence of negative treatment of legal cases referenced within legal opinions.

-The system employs specialized AI agents that collaborate to perform complex legal reasoning, making it suitable for production-scale legal discovery workflows.
+The system employs specialized AI agents that collaborate to perform complex legal reasoning, making it suitable for production-scale legal research workflows.
 The primary function, `extract_negative_treatments_agentic`, takes a `SLUG` (Casetext's proprietary case identifier) as input and returns a comprehensive structured analysis of case treatments.

 ## Key Features